wnw231423/toyc/README.md

 ## Configure dev environment

 - run `docker build -t ubuntu-cpp-env .` to build an image.
-- use `docker run -it --rm D:\\your-project:/home/compiler ubuntu-cpp-env bash` to mount your project dir to the container and run.
+- use `docker run -it --rm -v D:\\your-project:/home/compiler ubuntu-cpp-env bash` to mount your project dir to the container and run.

 ## Road Map